 For entry into Reception at our Boys' Prep School an application can be made at any time (but not before birth).
 On receipt of the completed application form and the non-returnable registration fee of £100 you will receive written confirmed of your son's Reserved Place, providing no waiting list is in operation.
 A formal confirmed offer will be issued, and a deposit will become due on 28 February of the year prior to entry.
 On receipt of the acceptance form and payment of the £1000 deposit, it will become a Confirmed Place.
-When confirmed pupil numbers reach our maximum class size, we will then add your son's details to our waiting list and a confirmed place will be offered, if possible, after 28 February of the year prior to entry.
+When confirmed pupil numbers reach our maximum class size, we will then add the pupil's details to our waiting list and a confirmed place will be offered, if possible, after 28 February of the year prior to entry.

 For entry into Reception at our Girls' Prep School, applications can be received at any time (but not before birth) but are required by early November, the year before entry.
 All applicants will then be invited to attend a 'Stay and Play' session in mid-November.
 This session will allow her to explore our fun and exciting learning environment, meet our inspiring staff and get to know other prospective pupils.
 Formal offers will be issued, and a deposit will become due in the December of the year prior to entry.
 On acceptance and receipt of payment of the deposit, a child will have a Confirmed Place.

-The Entrance Examination for Year 7 (11+) entry is held in November for entry in September of the same year.
-For 2022 entry the Entrance Examinationwill consist of two papers, English and Mathematics with an interview forming the second stage for those who have passed the Entrance Exam.

-The admissions process for 2022 entry will include an interview.
-This will enable us to get to know your candidates better and will consist of a short, friendly conversation with Senior School Staff, providing an opportunity to discuss candidates' motivations for joining Surbiton High School and their wider interests and hobbies, as well as the opportunity to engage in some friendly academic discussion.
-The interviews will take place at the School in early January and will be offered to those pupils who have been shortlisted from the Entrance Exam.
+The Entrance Examination for Year 7 (11+) entry is held in November for entry in September of the next year.
+For 2023 entry the Entrance Examination will consist of two papers, English and Mathematics with an interview forming the second stage for those who have been shortlisted.
+This will enable us to get to know candidates better and will consist of a short, friendly conversation with Senior School Staff, providing an opportunity to discuss candidates' motivations for joining Surbiton High School and their wider interests and hobbies, as well as the opportunity to engage in some friendly academic discussion.
+The interviews will take place at the School in December and January.
+As part of the process a report will also be requested from the pupil's current school prior to the examination.

-A report will also be requested from the pupil's current school prior to the examination.
-All papers are designed to bring out the skills and potential of the pupil, to ensure that pupils are tested on what they have learnt throughout Key Stage 2.
+All entrance examination papers are designed to bring out the skills and potential of the pupil, to ensure that pupils are tested on what they have learnt throughout Key Stage 2.
 For more information on the content of the Year 7 Entrance Examination, please see the Admissions pages of the school website.
 It is School policy not to issue past papers.

-Pupils from our Girls' Prep School will the Entrance Examination to the Senior School at around the same time as the Entrance Examination.
+Pupils from our Girls' Prep School will sit the Entrance Examination to the Senior School at around the same time as the external applicants.